ncoop57/code_tokenizers/README.md

 py_tokenizer = CodeTokenizer.from_pretrained("gpt2", "python")
 ```

-    /home/nathan/miniconda3/envs/code_tokenizers/lib/python3.10/site-packages/tqdm/auto.py:22: TqdmWarning: IProgress not found.
-Please update jupyter and ipywidgets.
-See https://ipywidgets.readthedocs.io/en/stable/user_install.html
-      from .autonotebook import tqdm as notebook_tqdm
-    None of PyTorch, TensorFlow >= 2.0, or Flax have been found.
-Models won't be available and only tokenizers, configuration and file/data utilities can be used.

 You can specify any pretrained BPE tokenizer from the [huggingface
 hub](hf.co/models) or a local directory and the language to parse the
 AST for.